Skip to Main Content

 When it comes to owning or building a house, the type of foundation it has plays a huge role.
 In Canada, where the climate produces very hot summer and even colder winters, it’s important to pick the right foundation.

 One popular option is a concrete slab foundation.
 But are slab foundations a good choice in Canada?
-Let’s dive into the pros and cons of owning a slab foundation in Canada, and what you can do if the slab becomes damaged.
+Let’s dive into the pros and cons of owning a slab foundation in Canada, and how professional foundation repair can keep them safe and stable.

 What is a Slab Foundation?